ofiwg/libfabric/man/fi_rma.3.md

 fi_writemsg.

 *FI_REMOTE_CQ_DATA*
-: Applies to fi_writemsg and fi_writedata.
-Indicates
-  that remote CQ data is available and should be sent as part of the request.
+: Applies to fi_writemsg.
+Indicates that remote CQ data is available and should be sent as part of the request.
 See fi_getinfo for additional details on FI_REMOTE_CQ_DATA.
+This flag is implicitly set for fi_writedata and fi_inject_writedata.

 *FI_COMPLETION*
 : Indicates that a completion entry should be generated for the